hth313/ladybug/doc/reference.rst

    .. describe:: Affected flags

    Sign, zero and overflow flags set according to the result.
-The sign flag will have the correct value of the result.
+The sign flag will have the correct value of the real result.
 Carry set if remainder is non-zero, cleared otherwise.

 .. object:: RMD